ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - **Site-to-site virtual private networks**.
 A site-to-site VPN links your on-premises VPN device or gateway to the Azure VPN gateway in a virtual network.
 In effect, the devices in Azure can appear as being on the local network.
 The connection is encrypted and works over the internet.
     - **Azure ExpressRoute**.
 For environments where you need greater bandwidth and even higher levels of security.
 ExpressRoute provides dedicated private connectivity to Azure that doesn't travel over the internet
 - Route network traffic.
 Azure routes traffic between subnets on any connected virtual networks, on-premises networks, and the internet.
 You also can control routing and override those settings, as follows:
     - **Route tables**. define rules about how traffic should be directed. control how packets are routed between subnets.
 Azure automatically creates a route table for each subnet within an Azure virtual network and adds system default routes to the table.
-You can add custom route tables to modify traffic between virtual networks
+You can add custom route tables to modify traffic between virtual networks. only contains a set of rules (routes) that specify how packets are routed in the virtual network
     - **Border Gateway Protocol** Border Gateway Protocol (BGP) works with Azure VPN gateways or ExpressRoute to propagate on-premises BGP routes to Azure virtual networks.
 - Filter network traffic. filter traffic between subnets by using the following approaches:
     - **Network security groups** A network security group is an Azure resource that can contain multiple inbound and outbound security rules.
 You can define these rules to allow or block traffic, based on factors such as source and destination IP address, port, and protocol.
 You create the network security group separately, Then you associate it with the virtual network